MohammedAshiqueM/snd_django/README.md

 Built with ❤️ by Mohammed Ashique

-Tested and reviewed by industry mentors and Brocamp peers.
+Tested and reviewed by industrial experts and Brocamp peers.

 ---